levendlee/levendlee/README.md

 ## About Me

-Software Engineer in Waymo.
+Software Engineer in Meta.
 C++ and Python programmer.
 Interested in machine learning, compiler, and architecture.

 From Beijing.
 Lived in Ann Arbor, Chicago, NYC, and Seattle.
 Love cooking, gardening, hiking, and traveling.